Wk 8 2025 – Talking to Marko Lehtimaki of Donut Lab; Damon’s Financials are Hogwash; Indonesian Startups wake-up - InsightEV

 Indonesian Startups are Waking up

-We analysts often look at Indonesia, dump it together with ASEAN, and feel happy in presenting a lumpy analysis of the entire region because everyone rides Bebeks / Scubeks.
-But that's far from the truth.
+We analysts often look at Indonesia, lump it together with ASEAN, and feel happy in presenting a lumpy analysis of the entire region because everyone rides Bebeks / Scubeks.
+But that’s far from the truth.

-Indonesia is the most critical country in ASEAN, as big as the next four ASEAN markets (Vietnam, Malaysia, Thailand, and the Phillippines) combined.
+Indonesia is the most critical country in ASEAN, as big as the next four ASEAN markets (Vietnam, Malaysia, Thailand, and the Philippines) combined.
 At 6.33m in sales in 2024, it is the third biggest two-wheeler market in the world, after India and China.

 Yet, Indonesia does not even register when it comes to electric two-wheelers.
 The penetration is low.
 The start-ups are just starting up, and there is no outlier today.
 Some promising startups showed up at the ongoing Indonesia International Motor Show (IIMS).

-An Electric Dawn in Indonesia?
+An Electric Dawn in Indonesia? – InsightEV

-That's a wrap for today.
+That’s a wrap for today.
 This newsletter will be back next Friday.
 The posts on the website are more frequent.
-Also, there is a new X in town.

 💡